 Situated in a picture-perfect location on the Caribbean coastline, the ruins allow visitors a chance to cool off in the ocean during their visit.
 Swimming under the old ruined fortress, perched on the cliff above you, is a pretty cool experience.

 Over the years, Grand Cenote has become popular with tourists and as a result the entrance fee (180 MXN / R 120) is expensive compared to other cenotes near Tulum.

 It is very well equipped with facilities.
 You can rent snorkelling equipment (80 MXN / R 54), lockers (30 MXN / R 20) and a life jacket (50 MXN / R 34).
-We are travelling with our own snorkelling gear which we’ve used to snorkel in the Caribbean sea and the cenotes we’ve visited.
+I am travelling with my own snorkelling gear which I’ve used to snorkel in the Caribbean sea and the cenotes we’ve visited.
 There are bathrooms as well as changing rooms for you to use on the premises.

 The colour of the water is so crystal clear that you can see fish swimming without even snorkelling or going in a deep dive.
 There are lots of fish and turtles in this cenote, and they’re not afraid of people.
 They swim freely as you enjoy the cooling waters and explore the cave, so they will just swim right on by you, which is such a cool experience.

 Grand Cenote is made up of two sinkholes connected by a cave, so you can enter on one side, swim through the cave and exit on the other.
 I highly recommend adding the Grand Cenote visit to your itinerary when visiting this area, the experience was very unique and exciting.